SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 Take a look at the following example.

-To be able to create a server we need to require the "http" module from Node.js.
+To be able to create a server we need to require the "HTTP" module from Node.js.

 Then we use the `createServer()` method to create a server on your computer.

 This is a function that receives two callbacks - **req** and **res**.

-**req** stands for request and **res** stands for response.
+**req** stands for request and **res** stands for the response.

 The `req.on()` method binds an event to an object and adds a listener function for a specified event.